brandon-benge/RAG-Workflow/README.md

 # RAG-Workflow (Build-Only)

 This repository builds and maintains a local Chroma vector store from a PDF bundle.
-It downloads the bundle, extracts and preprocesses documents, splits into chunks, embeds with either local or OpenAI embeddings, and persists to `.chroma/`.
+It downloads the bundle, extracts and preprocesses documents, splits into chunks, embeds with local SentenceTransformers via Haystack, and persists to the configured directory in `params.yaml` (defaults to `../.chroma`).

 Quiz generation has been moved to a separate project.
 Use the sibling `Quiz-Project` to generate quizzes using this vector store.